bfenetworks/bfe/docs/zh_cn/sys_design/rmb_quota.md

     // sanitize sub-token usage to avoid negative normal input/output or negative charges if cacheReadTokens < 0 {
         cacheReadTokens = 0
     }
-    if cacheReadTokens > promptTokens {
-        cacheReadTokens = promptTokens
-    }
     if cacheWriteTokens < 0 {
         cacheWriteTokens = 0